Displayrite

 This concept is patented in most of the major trading countries in the world.
 In the USA, the system was found to be so novel, that the patent was granted without an official objection from the examiner.
 The patents are jointly owned by a South African Government organisation and a consortium in which RFID have certain commercial rights.
 The intention of all owning parties is to licence manufacturers to impliment this system.

 A concept demonstration model has been built to prove the concepts and secure the patents.
 Photographs of this model are linked to this page below.
-Major retailers who have seen the demonstration have been very impressed with the simplicity, effectiveness, and potential cost benefits of the system.
+Major retaillers who have seen the demonstration have been very impressed with the simplicity, effectiveness, and potential cost benefits of the system.
 What now remains is for manufacturers to industrialise the and create a supply of systems for use by the retail markets.

 Photographs of demonstration version and graphics showing concept